 Google, one of the world’s leaders when it comes to technology, hosts a global program every year to instil the values of better programming, collaboration, and development in university students and organizations.
 Dubbed the Google Sum

-Summer of Code, it is aimed at getting the concepts of open source deep into the minds of the creative thinkers of tomorrow.
+Google Summer of Code, is aimed at getting the concepts of open-source deep into the minds of the creative thinkers of tomorrow.
 With immense exposure and attractive incentives for GSoC scholars, it represents an opportunity to learn, grow, and contribute.

 Every year, organizations and firms all over the world partner up with Google to be a part of the Google Summer of Code, which usually takes place in the summer vacation times of major universities all over the world.
 Organizations post their projects, bio, and requirements for all students to see and decide which one to go for.
 These projects range from developing mini-games for a website and building web apps to delving into the deep world of machine learning and artificial intelligence.